Skip to main content

 The Worldwide Influence

 Pollution is reshaping our planet's future.
-Climatic change is being caused by the increase of CO₂ and toxic waste is destroying biodiversity.
+Climate change is being caused by the increase in CO₂, and toxic waste is destroying biodiversity.
 NASA studies indicate that the global average temperature has increased by 1.5°C over the pre-industrial average mainly because of pollution caused by burning fossil fuels.
 Plastic pollution alone kills over 100,000 marine animals every year.
 These numbers are more than just a number — they are irreplaceable loss.
 Every polluted river, dying coral reef, and every breath of dirty air tells us we are out of time.

 What We Can Do to Stop It